How is multiple myeloma diagnosed?

 This test is similar to FNA, but a larger needle is used and a larger tissue sample is removed.

-Bone destruction caused by the myeloma cells can be detected with x-rays.
+X-rays can detect bone destruction caused by the myeloma cells.
 Often doctors will do a series of x-rays that includes most of the bones.
 This is called a bone survey or skeletal survey.

 Computed tomography scans

 The computed tomography (CT) scan (also known as a CAT scan) is an x-ray procedure that produces detailed cross-sectional images of your body.
-Instead of taking one picture, like a conventional x-ray, a CT scanner takes many pictures of the part of your body being studied as it rotates around you.
+Instead of taking one picture, like a conventional x-ray, a CT scanner rotates around you, taking many pictures of the part of your body being studied.
 A computer then combines these pictures into an image of a slice of your body.
 Sometimes, this test can help tell if your bones have been damaged by myeloma.

 A CT scanner has been described as a large donut, with a narrow table in the middle opening.
 You will need to lie still on the table while the scan is being done.
 CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.